-This month we highlight Jonathan Lavan (REEF member since 2004).
-Jonathan has conducted 195 REEF surveys in four REEF regions, and he is a member of the Advanced Assessment Team in the Tropical Western Atlantic.
-Here's what Jonathan had to say about REEF:
+This month we highlight Jim Pendergrass (REEF member since 2008).
+To date, Jim has conducted 113 surveys along the west coast from California to British Columbia, and he is a member of the Pacific Advanced Assessment Team.
+Here's what Jim had to say about REEF:

 When and how did you first volunteer with REEF or become a REEF member?
 Seven years ago my wife Chris and I took a Habitat Diver class from Eugene Skin Divers Supply and began volunteer diving at the Oregon Coast Aquarium.
 We became interested in fish/invert ID and the DSO, Vallorie Hodges, told us about REEF.
 It was a perfect fit for us!